Ready to register for classes? Just follow the simple steps below!

 (more information will be posted as it becomes available).

-Winter fee payment deadline: TBD.
-If registering after the deadline, tuition is due at time of registration.
+Winter fee payment deadline: Wednesday, December 16, 2020.
+If registering after the deadline, tuition is due within 5 days of registration.

 Pay over time with MCCC’s Tuition Payment Plan.